mvolkmann/blog/src/swift/swift-lang.md

 They can be created by listing key/value pairs in square brackets, separated by commas.
 Keys and values are separated by colons.

 While typically the keys are strings, they can be any type that conforms to the `Hashable` protocol.
+Tuples cannot be made to conform to `Hashable`, so they cannot be used as `Dictionary` keys.
 For details on the `Hashable` protocol, see the
 {% aTargetBlank "https://developer.apple.com/documentation/swift/hashable",
 "Apple Developer Documentation" %}.